decisivedevops/cli-box/README.md

 ```bash
 cd cli-box
 ```
+- You can update configuration file [config.yaml](config.yaml) to add tools you require.
 - To build `cli-box`, simply run the script:
 ```bash
 ./cli-box.sh
 ```
-- This will build a Docker image using the configuration file [config.yaml](config.yaml).

 - Once the Docker image is build, the script outputs a Docker command to access the CLI tools.

 > Refer to [USAGE.md](USAGE.md) file to know how I am using the `cli-box` along with few other useful tools.